eleanorthomas26/applied-statistics/Lego_Inventory_Markdown.md

     + Incoming Pieces
     + Outgoing Pieces

-## Introduction
+## Introduction and Purpose
-The inventory is designed to provide an overview of the stock for a Lego Reselling company.
+At first, we were given approximately one hundred Lego pieces and were supposed to come up with a structured inventory which included every single Lego piece information and also quantity.
+These pieces consist of different shapes, sizes, usages and colors which we as a group had to categorize in the right way.
+In general, the inventory is designed to provide an overview of the stock for a Lego Reselling company.
+As for the purpose, after preparing a complete overview of the inventory, we can decide on further planning and also how to deal with various orders.
+The overview of the inventory in a Google Sheet serves as an assistance to monitor the whole supply and demand flows.

 You can find the [inventory here](https://docs.google.com/spreadsheets/d/1e5OsPttHjQvtAFLUt-rMEAGYMcvyG97LAem_8MwMLfk/edit?gid=450027551#gid=450027551).